 Control what you see: Eliminate what you don't want to see and populate ordinary environments with your desired reality.
 Your office floor becomes a calm pond, your windows a mountain view.
 Your kids might be surrounded by open canvases, how-it-works rundowns on any tool, or written vocabulary as you speak to them.
-Imagine telling your AI, “every time you see a coffee cup in the world, fill it with flowers.”
+Imagine telling your AI assistant, “every time you see a coffee cup in the world, fill it with flowers.”

-Never forget anyone’s name or birthday: The combination of facial recognition, AR and AI will allow you to recognize anyone by name.
+Never forget anyone’s name or birthday: The combination of facial recognition, AR and AI technology will allow you to recognize anyone by name.
 You immediately know a familiar face when you see one, how you know that person, and relevant information at the right time.

 Instantly recognize any “thing:” Look at any tool, piece of art, product (you name it!) and know exactly who made it, what it costs, what it does, how it might be assembled or disassembled, and the supply chain that brought it about.